norgeotloic/BakeMyScan/docs/ADDON_USAGE.md

 On success, the operator will load the resulting material and assign it to the active object for you to preview the baking results.

-**NOTE:** The behaviour of this operator is not 100% stable yet, and I should improve on the mixing of geometric and surface normals, as well as on the roughness and metallic maps which do not always seem to bake correctly.
+**NOTE:** The behavior of this operator is not 100% stable yet, and I should improve on the mixing of geometric and surface normals, as well as on the roughness and metallic maps which do not always seem to bake correctly.
 However, the baking of geometry and albedo textures works fine, and is usually sufficient for most conversion to lowpoly assets.

-#### 2.8 - Export to fbx
+### 2.8 - Export to fbx

 More information on this later...